You are now in the main content area

 Resources and services

-The Ryerson community includes students, faculty and staff with diverse religious and spiritual beliefs, backgrounds and practices.
+The TMU community includes students, faculty and staff with diverse religious and spiritual beliefs, backgrounds and practices.
 The COVID-19 pandemic has affected people’s ability to gather for religious or spiritual practice.
 It also affects celebrations/ceremonies of religious holidays or mourning the loss of family and community members.

 Key human rights responsibilities of faculty and supervisors